cherdeman/course_registration/README.md

 The suite of tests can be run using the command `pytest` from the root of this repository.

 ## Interacting with the system
 This system was not developed with a front end, so all interaction with the system takes place from the command line.
 To interact with the system, run the command `python3 login.py` from the root of the repository.
+Note that this command must be run AFTER `python3 database/generate_data_tables.py` and `python3 startup.py`.
 You can login as any username/password combination found in the "student" or "instructor" tables in the database.
 I suggest starting with the username "cstudent" and password "temp".
 Follow the prompts from there.

 ## Acknowledgements
 Thank you to Professor Mark Shacklette and TA's Terry Lynch and John Hadidian-Baugher for their support and assistance in developing this project!